Clinical UM Guideline

 |ICD-9 Diagnosis||[For dates of service prior to 10/01/2015]|

-Psychological testing is a comprehensive battery of tests to assess self-concept, cognitive skills, or personality traits.
+Psychological testing is a comprehensive battery of tests and clinical interview to assess self-concept, cognitive skills, or personality traits.
 Psychological testing is the responsibility of physicians and psychologists appropriately trained to perform and interpret test results, when this type of testing evaluation falls within their scope of professional practice.
-Testing can also be performed by other qualified health care professionals and/or through the use of a computer.
-There should be a reasonable expectation that the member's illness, condition, or level of functioning will be stabilized, improved, or maintained through treatment known to be effective for the member's illness.
-The duration of testing tends to vary based on the goal of the evaluation, the health of the person being examined and the age of the person being examined (Sweet, 2011).
-Testing for clinical reasons tends to be briefer than testing for educational and forensic purposes.
-A complete evaluation for clinical purposes, including any pre-testing examination, can usually be completed in 8 hours or less, sometimes in as few as 2 to 3 hours.
-Psychological testing can be an integral aspect of pre-surgical assessments for procedures such as gastric bypass surgery or placement of a spinal implant for the management of chronic pain.
-More generally, psychological testing can be performed as an aspect of chronic pain management.
-Testing may be part of a comprehensive evaluation strategy.
+Responsibility for psychological testing services should rest with a qualified mental health provider who is licensed in their state of practice to do psychological testing.
+Screening can also be performed by other qualified health care professionals and/or through the use of a computer.
+There should be a reasonable expectation that the member's illness, condition, or level of functioning will be stabilized, improved, or maintained through treatment known to be effective for the member's illness or other types of conditions where assessment contributes to the care of the member.
+The duration of testing tends to vary based on the goal of the evaluation, the health of the person being examined and the age of the person being examined (Sweet, 2011) and duration of testing is also influenced by other cultural, linguistic and specific member needs.
+A complete evaluation for clinical purposes, including any pre-testing examination, can usually be completed in 8 hours or less (sometimes in as few as 2 to 3 hours), however, in certain conditions more time may be needed when evaluating more complex cases.
+In addition to other clinical purposes, psychological assessment can be an integral aspect of pre-surgical assessments for procedures such as bariatric surgery, spinal stimulator implantation, or others.
+Psychological testing can also be performed to facilitate medical treatments such as chronic pain or diabetes management.
+Testing may be part of a comprehensive evaluation strategy or focused on a particular question.
 Focused testing, perhaps especially when part of an extensive clinical protocol, will tend to be brief, in the range of 3 hours.

 Psychological testing: An objective and standard way of measuring an individual's mental or behavioral characteristics.